hodefoting/gedl/README.md

 lines describing clips with path, in/out point and associated GEGL filter stacks.

-GEDL keeps cached data in the .gedl subdir in the same directory as the loaded GEDL project file, All the projects in a folder share the same .cache directory.
+GEDL keeps cached data in the .gcut subdir in the same directory as the loaded GEDL project file, All the projects in a folder share the same .cache directory.
 The cache data is separated in subdirs for ease of development and debugging.

-**.gedl/cache/**   contains the rendered frames - stored in files that are a hash of a string containing , source clip/frame no and filter chain at given frame.
+**.gcut/cache/**   contains the rendered frames - stored in files that are a hash of a string containing , source clip/frame no and filter chain at given frame.
 Thus making returns to previous settings reuse previous values.

-**.gedl/history/**  contains undo snapshots of files being edited (backups from frequent auto-save)
+**.gcut/history/**  contains undo snapshots of files being edited (backups from frequent auto-save)

-**.gedl/proxy/**  contains scaled down to for quick preview/editing video files
+**.gcut/proxy/**  contains scaled down to for quick preview/editing video files

-**.gedl/thumb/**  contains thumb tracks for video clips - thumb tracks are images to show in the clips in the timeline, the thumb tracks are created using iconographer from the proxy videos - from original would be possible, but take longer than creating proxy videos.
+**.gcut/thumb/**  contains thumb tracks for video clips - thumb tracks are images to show in the clips in the timeline, the thumb tracks are created using iconographer from the proxy videos - from original would be possible, but take longer than creating proxy videos.

 when the UI is running the following threads and processes exist:

-    gedl project.edl   mrg ui thread (cairo + gtk/raw fb)
+    gcut project.edl   mrg ui thread (cairo + gtk/raw fb)
                        GEGL renderer/evaluation thread

-    gedl project.edl cache 0 4  background frame cache renderer processes gedl project.edl cache 1 4  if frameno % 4 == 1 then this one considers
+    gcut project.edl cache 0 4  background frame cache renderer processes gcut project.edl cache 1 4  if frameno % 4 == 1 then this one considers
-    gedl project.edl cache 2 4  it its responsibility to render frameno, the gedl project.edl cache 3 4  count of such processes is set to the number of cores/processors available.
+    gcut project.edl cache 2 4  it its responsibility to render frameno, the gcut project.edl cache 3 4  count of such processes is set to the number of cores/processors available.

 The background renderer processes are stopped when playback is initiated, as